 TR002 is an example of adding a gene to the body.
 TR002 is a non-active virus that delivers a gene into the disease location.
 This gene increases the levels of interferon alpha-2b protein, which the body uses to fight diseases.
 A disease-control rate of 87.5% highlighted a recent study investigating TR002.

 Accurate Prognosis with Gene Expression

-Gene expression arrays can be used to provide patients with an accurate prognosis.
-These tests are performed on tissue samples taken from a biopsy where the arrays are calculated by cross-checking DNA from mesothelioma cells against healthy mesothelial cells.
+Doctors can use gene expression arrays to provide patients with an accurate prognosis.
+These tests examine tissue samples taken from a biopsy and involve cross-checking DNA from mesothelioma cells against healthy mesothelial cells.

-The arrays are a way to determine which genes are expressed in the patient’s disease.
-Doctors can predict how aggressive a patient’s mesothelioma is going to be by studying their gene expression.
-For example, if the p53 tumor-suppressing gene is damaged, this is usually a sign of a more aggressive disease.
+The arrays help determine which genes are expressed in an individual patient’s disease.
+Doctors can predict the aggressiveness of a mesothelioma by studying the cells’ gene expression.
+For example, if a tumor-suppressing gene is damaged, this is a sign of a more aggressive disease.

 The benefits of gene expression for patients include:

-- Knowing if they will benefit from surgical treatment
+- Knowing if they will benefit from surgery

 - Having a better idea of how they will handle chemotherapy